When it Comes to Brand Perception, You’re No Longer in Control

 Reviews and ratings have a dramatic impact on your providers’ ability to be found and selected by prospective patients.
 Here’s why:

 - People Use Online Reviews to Find Doctors.
 According to Software Advice, 84 percent of consumers use online patient reviews to evaluate doctors.
 And 94 percent say they’re more likely to choose one provider over another based on online reviews

 - Google Uses Online Reviews to Rate Your Providers.
 Google uses the arithmetic average to calculate the average rating of a doctor.
 The more positive reviews your providers have, the higher their average rating will be.
-If they only have a few reviews, one negative review can have a significant impact on their overall score.

 - Ratings Determine Search Rankings.
 According to SEO consulting company Moz, review signals — which include review quantity and recency — are important page ranking factors.
 Google and other search engines determine where to rank a location or doctor in local search results based on those signals.

 - Recent Reviews Build Consumer Trust.
 Search Engine Land reports that 69 percent of consumers think reviews older than three months are no longer relevant.
 And, if your providers and facilities don’t have recent reviews, they’ll rank lower in “near me” search — and they may not even show up on the map.